-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures What was the share of investments made in transitional and enabling activities?
-All investments made during the reference period are deemed to make a significant contribution to one of the environmental objectives of (EU) 2020/852 as set out on pg 2 of this document.
-It is assessed that 0% of investments were made in transitional and enabling activities.
-3 As a result of the changing nature of the Taxonomy, Energy from Waste ("EfW") assets are no longer included.
+4 As a result of the changing nature of the Taxonomy, Energy from Waste ("EfW") assets are no longer included.
 JLEN invested into ETA Manfredonia, a 16.8MW operational EfW plant in Italy, in May 2021.
 It is an operational asset within the portfolio and contributes to the sustainable investment objective of the fund by reducing the national grid infrastructure's reliance on fossil fuels for baseload generation, while simultaneously dealing with a waste stream that would otherwise go to landfill.
-How did the percentage of investments aligned with the EU Taxonomy compare with previous reference periods?

 N/A. This is the first periodic disclosure made by JLEN that is aligned to the Level 2 Regulatory Technical Standards.
 Previous communications surrounding SFDR-related disclosures are available on the Company's website.

 What was the share of sustainable investments with an environmental objective that were not aligned with the EU Taxonomy?

-As at 31 March 2023, the JLEN portfolio was 96.7% EU Taxonomy aligned.
-The other 3.3% is allocated to the fund's EfW investment.
+As at 31 March 2024, the JLEN portfolio was 96.9% EU Taxonomy aligned.
+The other 3.1% is allocated to the fund's EfW investment.